docker/docs/kitematic/rethinkdb-dev-database.md

 ![Rethink create button](images/rethink-create.png)

 Click on the _Create_ button of the `rethinkdb` image listing in the recommended list as shown above.
-This will download & run a RethinkDB container within a few minutes.
+This downloads and runs a RethinkDB container within a few minutes.
 Once it's done, you'll have a local RethinkDB database up and running.

 ![Rethink container](images/rethink-container.png)